World Asset Management Inc Sells 5,119 Shares of American International Group, Inc. (NYSE:AIG)

-World Asset Management Inc reduced its stake in shares of American International Group, Inc. (NYSE:AIG) by 9.2% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 50,294 shares of the insurance provider’s stock after selling 5,119 shares during the period.
-World Asset Management Inc’s holdings in American International Group were worth $2,394,000 at the end of the most recent quarter.
+World Asset Management Inc cut its holdings in American International Group, Inc. (NYSE:AIG) by 9.2% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 50,294 shares of the insurance provider’s stock after selling 5,119 shares during the period.
+World Asset Management Inc’s holdings in American International Group were worth $2,394,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Other institutional investors have also bought and sold shares of the company.
 Eudaimonia Partners LLC bought a new position in shares of American International Group in the first quarter worth about $26,000.
 Massmutual Trust Co.
 FSB ADV bought a new position in shares of American International Group in the first quarter worth about $28,000.
 Wealthcare Advisory Partners LLC bought a new position in shares of American International Group in the first quarter worth about $31,000.
-Sierra Capital LLC bought a new position in shares of American International Group in the first quarter worth about $33,000.
-Finally, Pflug Koory LLC bought a new position in shares of American International Group in the second quarter worth about $39,000.
-Institutional investors own 89.09% of the company’s stock.
+Sierra Capital LLC bought a new position in American International Group during the first quarter valued at about $33,000.
+Finally, Pflug Koory LLC bought a new position in American International Group during the second quarter valued at about $39,000.
+Institutional investors and hedge funds own 89.09% of the company’s stock.

+Several brokerages recently issued reports on AIG.
+Royal Bank of Canada boosted their price target on American International Group from $58.00 to $60.00 and gave the company an “outperform” rating in a research note on Monday, August 9th.
+Wolfe Research began coverage on American International Group in a research note on Monday, August 16th.
+They set an “outperform” rating and a $63.00 price target on the stock. boosted their price target on American International Group from $48.00 to $51.00 and gave the company a “neutral” rating in a research note on Monday, June 21st.
+Morgan Stanley boosted their price target on American International Group from $60.00 to $62.00 and gave the company an “overweight” rating in a research note on Monday, August 16th.
+Finally, Wells Fargo & Company lifted their price objective on American International Group from $53.00 to $55.00 and gave the company an “equal weight” rating in a report on Monday, August 9th.
+One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $51.15.

+American International Group (NYSE:AIG) last posted its quarterly earnings data on Wednesday, August 4th.
+The insurance provider reported $1.52 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.20 by $0.32.
+The firm had revenue of $11.99 billion for the quarter, compared to the consensus estimate of $11.56 billion.
+American International Group had a return on equity of 5.83% and a net margin of 9.35%.
+On average, sell-side analysts anticipate that American International Group, Inc. will post 4.92 EPS for the current fiscal year.

 American International Group announced that its Board of Directors has approved a stock repurchase plan on Thursday, August 5th that allows the company to buyback $6.00 billion in shares.
 This buyback authorization allows the insurance provider to reacquire up to 14.4% of its stock through open market purchases.
 Stock buyback plans are generally a sign that the company’s board believes its stock is undervalued.